We Just Ranked The 10 Best Fighters in NHL History

 Grimson had a career-long rivalry with Bob Probert and the two squared off a dozen times, although Probert got the best of him more times.
-Grimson could take a punch better than any other fighter which is what helped him take down a lot of other fighters.
+Grimson could take a punch better than any other fighter, which helped him take down a lot of other fighters.
 However, a concussion suffered during a fight with Georges Laraque in 2001 ended his career.

 7. Rob Ray

 Rob Ray created the fighting technique where players would remove their jersey and shoulder pads to prevent their opponents from grabbing onto them, which was later banned.
 Ray finished his career with 241 fights and led the league in penalty minutes during two seasons.
+He served at least 150 penalty minutes in every season but his last.
 Ray fought with another elite fighter on this list, Tie Domi, 13 times.
 Those were regarded as some of the best brawls in NHL history.

 6. Chris Nilan